tojozefi/azurebatch/customcode/README.md

 ![pool-form-3](screenshots/pool-form-3.png)

 ### 6. Run the job from the template
 a.
-Create a local folder in your system for storing Batch Explorer templates, e.g. *C:\Users\User\Documents\batchexplorer\templates*.
-Unzip [factorize-template.zip](factorize-template.zip) package to this folder.
+Create a local folder in your system for storing Batch Explorer templates an unzip [factorize-template.zip](factorize-template.zip) package to this folder.

 b.
 Goto *Gallery* tab in Batch Explorer and click *My library* button:
 ![gallery-mylibrary](screenshots/gallery-mylibrary.png)

 Add your template folder to the library:
 ![gallery-mylibrary-addfolder](screenshots/gallery-mylibrary-addfolder.png)
-Find the job template in the left pane and open it:
+Find *job.template.json* template under *factorize* folder the left pane and open it:
 ![mylibrary-jobtemplate](screenshots/mylibrary-jobtemplate.png)
-The job template used in our example implements a task-per-file task factory which generates a task for each file in the defined input filegroup, that processes this input file.
+The job template used in our example implements a task-per-file task factory which generates a task for each file in the defined input filegroup.
 See [here](https://github.com/Azure/azure-batch-cli-extensions/blob/master/doc/taskFactories.md) for more information about task factories.

-The job will process all files in the input filegroup and will produce output files with names being input filenames appended with a defined extension.
+The tasks will process all files in the input filegroup.

 c.
 Run the job template by clicking the green arrow button in the top-right corner:
 ![mylibrary-jobtemplate-run](screenshots/mylibrary-jobtemplate-run.png)